marschmi/git_swc_wise/git_lesson.md

 - `git add` specifies what will go in a snapshot (putting things in the staging area), and
 - `git commit` then actually takes the snapshot, and makes a permanent record of it (as a commit).

-If you don’t have anything staged when you type `git commit`, Git will prompt you to use `git commit -a` or `git commit --all`, which is kind of like gathering everyone for the picture!
+If you don’t have anything staged when you type `git commit`, git will prompt you to use `git commit -a` or `git commit --all`, which is kind of like gathering everyone for the picture!
 However, it’s almost always better to explicitly add things to the staging area, because you might commit changes you forgot you made.
 (Going back to snapshots, you might get the extra with incomplete makeup walking on the stage for the snapshot because you used `-a`!)
 Try to stage things manually, or you might find yourself searching for `git undo commit` more than you would like!

 ![](Images/staging_area.png)

 Let’s watch as our changes to a file move from our editor to the staging area and into long-term storage.

-> 21. Add `dist10 <- rnorm(10)` for a random normal distribution of 10 numbers at the bottom of the `variables.R` file.
+> 21. Add `ggplot(data = gapminder, aes(x = year, y = lifeExp, color = continent))` `+`
+  `geom_point()` for a plot with year on the x-axis and life expectantcy on the y axis in the `gapminder_analysis.R` file.
 > 22. `git diff`

 So far, so good: we’ve added one line to the end of the file (shown with a + in the first column).
 Now let’s put that change in the staging area and see what `git diff` reports:

-> 23. `git add variables.R`
+> 23. `git add gapminder_analysis.R`
 > 24. `git diff`

-There is no output: as far as Git can tell, there’s no difference between what it’s been asked to save permanently and what’s currently in the directory.
+There is no output: as far as git can tell, there’s no difference between what it’s been asked to save permanently and what’s currently in the directory.
 However, if we do this:

 > 25. `git diff --staged`

 it shows us the difference between the last committed change and what’s in the staging area.
 Let’s save our changes:

-> 26. `git commit -m "Created dist10, a random normal distribution of 10 numbers."`
+> 26. `git commit -m "Added code to plot x = year and y = life expectantcy."`

 Check the status: